clearcare/policies/source/sections/01-introduction.md

 The following process is used to request audit reports:

 1. Email is sent to compliance-reports@cloudticity.com.
 In the email, please specify the type of report being requested and any required timelines for the report.
-2. Cloudticity staff will log an Issue with the details of the request into the Cloudticity Compliance Review Activities Project on JIRA.
-JIRA is used to track requests status and outcomes.
+2. Cloudticity staff will log a task with the details of the request into the Cloudticity Compliance Review Activities Project on Zendesk.
+Zendesk is used to track requests status and outcomes.
 3. Cloudticity will confirm if a current NDA is in place with the party requesting the audit report.
 If there is no NDA in place, Cloudticity will send one for execution.
-4. Once it has been confirmed that an NDA is executed, Cloudticity staff will move the JIRA Issue to "Under Review".
+4. Once it has been confirmed that an NDA is executed, Cloudticity staff will move the Zendesk Issue to "Under Review".
 5. The Cloudticity Security Officer or Privacy Officer must Approve or Reject the Issue.
 If the Issue is rejected, Cloudticity will notify the requesting party that we cannot share the requested report.
-4. If the Issue has been Approved, Cloudticity will send the customer the requested audit report and complete the JIRA Issue for the request.
+4. If the Issue has been Approved, Cloudticity will send the customer the requested audit report and complete the Zendesk Issue for the request.

 ## 1.6 Version Control